lucasboulding/kindle-note-formatter/README.md

 ## Preamble

 I recently discovered that using Kindle highlights saved me the trouble of typing out quotations from my reading.
 However, I rapidly got bored of having to take the supplied CSV, reformatting it for my notes and supplying the pandoc citation for each quotation.
-This solves this problem for me, but it is not elegant, nor does it handle for anything other than the intended use case.
+This script solves this problem for me, but it is not elegant, nor does it handle for anything other than the intended use case.

 This is a simple Python 3.8 script, with no additional testing.
 I created it on Ubuntu 16.04.
 It uses f-strings, which means it won't work as is for versions prior to 3.6.

+### Features to add

+- Add a quick input choice to add `loc.` to citation for books without page numbers.

 ## Installation